 This role involves supporting teachers, parents, and guardians with helping students that are applying to medical or dental school.
 You can design and use methods that you feel will be most helpful.

 Alumni Support Lead

 This role involves preparing and supporting students that have successfully gained entry, for university.
-You will be a point of contact for alumni, and create activities and resources to prepare students for university and to support them during their time at university.
+You will be a point of contact for alumni, and work with mentors to create activities and resources to prepare students for university and to support them during their time at university.
 You can cover a range of topics.
 Some to consider would be

 ● How to make the best of university